-SHOOTING PROCEDURE
+Shooting Procedure

 The following numbers of dice are thrown per base shooting.
-Hits are caused on a score of 4, 5 or 6 after all modifiers have been applied (see below).
-Note that a roll of 1 is always a miss, a 6 is always a hit.
+Hits are caused on a score of

+4, 5 or 6 after all modifiers have been applied (see below).
+Note that a roll of 1 is always a

+miss, a 6 is always a hit.

 Close order infantry 3

 Loose or open order infantry 2

 Skirmishing infantry 1

-All infantry inside Built Up Areas 2
+All troops on foot inside Built Up Areas 2

 Cavalry firing pistols 1

 Cavalry firing carbines when mounted 1

 Battalion/camel gun 2

 Light artillery 3

 Medium artillery 4

 Heavy artillery 5

-II 2

-Howitzers 3, unless target is in confined space,
+Howitzers 3, unless target is in confined spa ice,

 then 5

-• At close range, all artillery may roll one extra die to simulate canister.
+At close range, all artillery may roll one extra die per gun to simulate ca nister.

-• If the cumulative modifiers bring the total required to score a Hit to more than 6, then the shooting player must first roll a 6 for each base firing, then roll another die:
+If the cumulative modifiers bring the total required to score a Hit to more than 6 5, then

+the shooting player must first roll a 6 for each base firing, then roll another die:

 Score required Additional die roll required after first 6

 7 4, 5 or 6

+4, 5 01 0

-8 5 or 6
+5 or 6

-9+ 6
+6

 Double 6 is always a hit, regardless of circumstances.